-- a critical and empirical awareness of the complexity and diversity of security threats and risks of a non-traditional nature that the world faces
+- Demonstrate critical and empirical awareness of the complexity and diversity of security threats and risks of a non-traditional nature that the world faces.

-- the ability to critically evaluate the scholarship on key non-traditional security issues
+- Evaluate the scholarship on key non-traditional security issues.

-- develop information literacy – the skills to appropriately locate, evaluate and use relevant information on non-traditional security issues
+- Apply the skills in information literacy to appropriately locate, evaluate and use relevant information on non-traditional security issues.

 - A week-by-week guide to the topics you will explore in this subject will be provided in your study materials.